 #9: Free Reviews

 Like with many other social media outlets, Pinterest allows you to leave comments.
-Readers often leave comments on food pins that touch on the tastiness of the recipe, whether it was easy to make, or if they used any substitutions to make it complaint with their lifestyle.
+Readers often leave comments on food pins that touch on the tastiness of the recipe, whether it was easy to make, or if they used any substitutions to make it compliant with their lifestyle.

 Guess what.
 This is an amazing source of reviews and free advertising, and it is all right there for pinners to see!
 With enough rave reviews talking about how tasty your awesome recipe was, you will surely be able to snag a bit of extra traffic!